LibrariesHacked/librarieshacked.github.io/_posts/2019-10-27-public-libraries-data-strategy.md

 Libraries Connected recently published [a scoping study towards a blueprint for public library development](https://www.librariesconnected.org.uk/resource/scoping-study-towards-blueprint-public-library-development).
 This was a joint project with CILIP, conducted by Independent Mind, and funded by the Carnegie UK Trust.

-The report scopes out a plan for public libraries, and the national challenges.
+The report scopes out a plan for public libraries, and addressing the national challenges.
 There are 7 themes.

 1. Nationally organised and funded programmes
 2. Standards and accreditation